 - Given contacts from each school will be made aware of which entries have been chosen and can then relay this to parents.

-- Chosen artwork will be exhibited at the John Gibbins Gallery in Woodbridge from the 23rd – 25th June.
+- Chosen artwork will be exhibited at the Johns Gibbins Gallery (upstairs in The Longshed) from 19 to 21 June 2026 (open 09:00 to 15:00 daily).

 - Each exhibited artist will receive a certificate.